 5. Get input from key stakeholders and involve your employees in deciding what rewards will be the most effective motivators.

 6. Set your reward goals based on the outputs of steps 1 to 4.
 This will account for all the requirement of the reward strategy to fit your company’s culture, vision and goals.

 7. Take the time to review any external trends or practices.
 Are there any outside influences that could affect the roll-out and effectiveness of your rewards strategy?

 8. Considering your existing HR and reward practices, assess the organisational fit of your strategy and how it can work across multiple levels of your business.

 9. Conduct a final review and incorporate stakeholder and employee feedback before presenting for final approval.

 10. And finally, communicate your rewards strategy to all areas of your business, hit the big red button and implement your reward strategy!

 Whether your staff have sales, revenue or production targets to meet, don’t keep your employees waiting for the end of the year to congratulate them on a job well done or reward them for going above and beyond the call of duty.

-A reward can be in the form of a simple ‘thank you’, to perhaps something more tangible in the form of a reward voucher or gift card – but regardless, as long as you follow the 10 steps we’ve outlined, it should be something that will create engagement, boost productivity and breed success from within.
+A reward can be in the form of a simple ‘thank you’, to perhaps something more tangible in the form of a reward voucher or gift card – but regardless, as long as you follow the 10 steps we’ve outlined, it should be something that will create engagement, boost productivity, increase your staff retention rates and breed success from within.

 DITCH THE CASH AND START REAPING THE REWARDS!